S-400 missile system: Russia

 On 21 May 2007 the Russian Air Force announced that S-400 systems would be put on combat duty near the town of Elektrostal in Moscow Oblast, to defend Moscow and Central Russia, by 1 July 2007.
 On 6 August 2007 the first regiment equipped with S-400 systems entered active service near Elektrostal, according to Channel One Russia.
 The regiment was the 606th Guards Anti-air Rocket Regiment, 9th PVO Division, 1st PVO Corps, of the Special Purpose Command.

 On 8 February 2008 Lt.
 Gen. Vladimir Sviridov announced that Russia would be replacing the S-300 systems in the northwest of Russia with the S-400.
-Military experts expect Russia's use of the system as a major component of their ballistic missile defense until 2020.
+Military experts expect Russia's use of the system as a major component of their ballistic missile defence until 2020.

-In September 2006 Deputy Prime Minister Sergei Ivanov announced the purchase of 18 S-400 battalions for internal defense for the period 2007–2015.
+In September 2006 Deputy Prime Minister Sergei Ivanov announced the purchase of 18 S-400 battalions for internal defence for the period 2007–2015.

 The Baltic Fleet in Kaliningrad received S-400 SAM systems which went into operational status in April 2012.
 One S-400 divizion is deployed on combat duty in the Russian far east city of Nakhodka.

 As of 2012, one system (in Electrostal) was operational, with three more S-400 battalions being deployed.
 All 56 battalions will be delivered by 2020.

 Russia plans to recommission the Kirov-class battlecruiser Admiral Nakhimov in 2023.
 Plans called for the installation of the 48N6DMK anti-aircraft missile derived from the land-based S-400.
-This will extend the Kirovs air defense from 100 km to 250 km.
+This will extend the Kirovs air defence from 100 km to 250 km.
 Adm.
 Vladimir Korolev stated at that time that Russia's Northern Fleet's Coastal Forces had deployed S-400s.

-On 1 March 2016 the acting commander of the 14th Air Force and Air Defense Army, major general Vladimir Korytkov, said that six S-400 units had been activated at the air defense formation in Russia's Novosibirsk Oblast.
+On 1 March 2016 the acting commander of the 14th Air Force and Air Defense Army, major general Vladimir Korytkov, said that six S-400 units had been activated at the air defence formation in Russia's Novosibirsk Oblast.
 TASS also reported that as of the end of 2015, a total of eleven Russian missile regiments were armed with S-400, and by the end of 2016 their number was expected to increase to sixteen.